sugaryourcoffee/monitoring/docs/ganglia.md

       name = "Production"
     }

+    udp_send_channel {
+      mcast_join = 239.2.11.71
+      port = 8654
+      ttl = 1
+    }

+    udp_recv_channel {
+      mcast_join = 239.2.11.71
+      port = 8654
+      bind = 239.2.11.71
+    }

     uranus$ vi /etc/puppet/modules/ganglia/files/gmond-staging.conf
     cluster {
       name = "Staging"
     }

+    udp_send_channel {
+      mcast_join = 239.2.11.71
+      port = 8653
+      ttl = 1
+    }

+    udp_recv_channel {
+      mcast_join = 239.2.11.71
+      port = 8653
+      bind = 239.2.11.71
+    }

     uranus$ vi /etc/puppet/modules/ganglia/files/gmond-infrastructure.conf
     cluster {
       name = "Infrastructure"
     }

+    udp_send_channel {
+      mcast_join = 239.2.11.71
+      port = 8654
+      ttl = 1
+    }

+    udp_recv_channel {
+      mcast_join = 239.2.11.71
+      port = 8654
+      bind = 239.2.11.71
+    }

+As our Ganglia server is running as a virtual machine on a host computer we cannot access the Ganglia server directly.
+To make the Ganglia server publicly available we have to configure the Ganglia server with a public network.

+Add following directive to the Vagrantfile.

+    vm.config.network "public_network"

+You can also specify an IP address with

+    vm.config.network "public_network", ip: 129.168.178.120

+But you have to make sure that the IP address is not taken by another machine.

+To take effect we have to reload the Vagrantfile with

+    saltspring$ vagrant reload

+You will be prompted which network to bridge, e.g.

+    1) wlan0
+    2) eth2

+Enter the number (1 or 2) depending on how your your machine is connected to the network.

 The next steps are for each cluster we create following files.